-Myelofibrosis may occur on its own or as a result of other blood disorders.
+Myelofibrosis may occur on its own because of certain gene mutations, or it may occur as a result of other blood disorders.

 People may feel tired and weak, have infections, and bleed easily.

 Blood tests and a bone marrow biopsy are done for diagnosis.

 Drugs and other treatments lessen the severity of anemia, increase red blood cell production, and fight infections.

 Sometimes stem cell transplantation is used.

 In normal bone marrow, cells called fibroblasts produce the fibrous (connective) tissue that supports the blood-producing cells.
 In myelofibrosis, the fibroblasts make too much fibrous tissue, which crowds out the blood-producing cells.
 When this occurs, some blood-producing cells migrate from the bone marrow to the spleen and liver.
 Overall, red blood cell production decreases, and anemia develops, becoming progressively more severe.